WordPress/gutenberg/docs/how-to-guides/themes/block-theme-overview.md

 ## Internationalization (i18n) and Dynamic URLs

-A pattern block can be used to insert block translatable content inside a block template.
+A pattern block can be used to insert translatable content inside a block template.
 Since those files are php-based, there is a mechanism to mark strings for translation or supply dynamic URLs.

 #### Example